Rheumatoid Arthritis medicines work like a controlled burn

 Disease modifying medications (DMARDs) are the best thing there is today to put water between you and the RA.
 They are creepy until you get used to it, but the goal is to keep the green on your side of the fence.
 It beats the helicopters.
 They can be really loud.

-Wrong things doctors told me: My Quest for Answers to Questions About Rheumatoid Arthritis
+- Wrong things doctors said: My Quest for Answers to Questions About Rheumatoid Arthritis

-Amusing list of phrases I coined: From My Private Dictionary for Rheumatoid Arthritis
+- Amusing list of terms I coined: From My Private Dictionary for Rheumatoid Arthritis